Topological expansion of unitary integrals and maps: Tutte-like equations

-We construct a map of unitary type $\carte'$ from $\carte$ using the following procedure, depicted in Figure \ref{fig:case_1_cut}. \begin{enumerate} \item We choose a path $\eta$ in the face $f$ at the right of the half-edge $2m$.
-This path is chosen to start from the white vertex $w_{2m}$, attached after the half-edge $2m$, and end at $w_{j}$, attached after the half-edge $j$.
+We construct a map $\carte'$ of unitary type from $\carte$ using the following procedure, depicted in Figure \ref{fig:case_1_cut}. \begin{enumerate} \item We choose a path $\eta$ in the face $f$ at the right of the half-edge $2m$.
+This path is chosen to start from the white vertex $w_{2m}$, attached in the corner (see Definition \ref{def:corner}) at the right of the half-edge $2m$, and end at $w_{j}$, attached in the corner at the left of the half-edge $j$.
 As faces are homeomorphic to disks, there is only one way to choose $\eta$ up to homotopy. \item We remove the edge containing the half-edges $j$ and $2m$. \item We cut the surface along $\eta$.
 Depending on the cases we connect two distinct boundary components of $\surf$, or we connect one boundary component to itself. \end{enumerate}

 \begin{remark} Notice that if $w_{j}$ and $w_{2m}$ are distinct vertices, this surgery is the usual contraction of an edge. \end{remark}